holepunchto/bare/README.md

 ## Building

-To build :pear:.js, start by installing the JavaScript dependencies:
+To build :pear:.js, start by installing the dependencies:

 ```sh
 $ npm install